Czech Car Brands

 Toyota Peugeot Citroen Automobile Czech Logo

 TPCA is a joint venture between Groupe PSA and Toyota Motor Corporation, formed in 2002.
 It was located in Kolín, where it produced three brands of subcompact cars for sale in Europe (Toyota, Citroën, Peugeot).
-In 2020, the manufacturer crashed due to a defective batch with a falling pedal and closed.
-In January 2021, Toyota Motor Europe became the sole owner of the TPCA plant, renaming it Toyota Motor Manufacturing Czech and making it it’s subsidiary.
+In 2020, the manufacturer suffered an accident due to a defective batch with a pedal falling out and closed.
+In January 2021, Toyota Motor Europe became the sole owner of the TPCA plant, renaming it Toyota Motor Manufacturing Czech and making it a subsidiary.

 Defunct Car Brands

-The Czech Republic’s automobile industry dates back to the distant nineteenth century when the incredibly wealthy Baron von Liebig expressed an ardent desire to purchase his motor vehicle, which was considered an incredible curiosity and luxury.
-The car was assembled in the workshop of the genius engineer mechanic Benz, according to his drawings.
-On this miracle of technology with a gasoline engine, the Baron covered distances of almost a thousand kilometers, bypassing several European countries.
-It was no longer an absolute record at that time, but it was a rather risky venture.
-The Czech Republic’s car industry is grateful to the Baron for such a crazy idea and courage of action because it was this vehicle that became the first sign of the automotive industry in the Czech Republic and laid the foundation for the construction of roads in the country.
+The Czech automobile industry dates back to the far 19th century when the incredibly wealthy Baron von Liebig expressed a burning desire to purchase his automobile, which was considered an incredible curiosity and luxury.
+According to his drawings, the car was assembled in the workshop of the brilliant mechanical engineer Benz.
+On this miracle of technology with a gasoline engine, the Baron covered a distance of almost a thousand kilometers, bypassing several European countries.
+It was no longer an absolute record but a risky venture then.
+The Czech automobile industry is grateful to the Baron for such a crazy idea and courage of action because this car was the first sign of the automobile industry in the Czech Republic and laid the foundation for the construction of roads in the country.

 Aero